 - 6.130 There are many opportunities to make changes to historic buildings in the Conservation Area which will assist in tackling climate change.
 Many of these will have no impact on the character and appearance of the Conservation Area including improving the thermal performance of the building stock through insulating lofts and suspended ground floors, draught exclusion and the considered introduction of secondary glazing. - 6.131 For Unlisted Buildings, internal works will not require planning permission, however for any works which affect the exterior of a building it will be required.
-Any works to Listed Buildings, both internal and external, will require Listed Building Consent, and those to the exterior will also require planning permission. - 6.132 Internal works to improve energy efficiency - a Adding insulation to lofts and below suspended ground floors will improve thermal efficiency. - Draft exclusion around windows, doors and vents will also be beneficial. b - of the property) will improve thermal performance. - breathable so as to not cause harm to the fabric of the building.
+Any works to Listed Buildings, both internal and external, will require Listed Building Consent, and those to the exterior will also require planning permission. - 6.132 Internal works to improve energy efficiency - a Adding insulation to lofts and below suspended ground floors will improve thermal efficiency. - b Draft exclusion around windows, doors and vents will also be beneficial. - c Installing secondary glazing, thick curtains and internal shutters (if appropriate to the period of the property) will improve thermal performance. - d Care should be taken to ensure that traditionally constructed buildings remain sufficiently breathable so as to not cause harm to the fabric of the building.